-The main purpose of the Ship Mapping tool in Dsco is to allow suppliers and retailers the ability to use their own service level codes when sending and receiving order shipment information.
-Using this tool, you can specify the carriers, methods, and codes you currently use within your system and map those to the Standard Dsco carriers, methods, and codes.
+The Ship Mapping tool in Dsco allows suppliers and retailers to use their own service-level codes when sending and receiving order shipment information.
+Using this tool, you can specify the carriers, methods, and codes you currently use in your system and map those to the standard Dsco carriers, methods, and codes.

 Note: What you set for your ship mapping only applies to your account, and it will not be applied to what is sent to your trading partners.
 They are able to set up their own ship mapping.

 Instead of reading this article, if you'd prefer to see a walkthrough of this feature directly in the Dsco portal, click this link: Ship Mapping

 To set up your ship mapping as a supplier, please follow these steps:

 Step 1: Log in to your Dsco account.